 “That’s what we were trying to show them, the proper way of investigating,” he said. “(Wan) knew what the Perron farmhouse was about because of the statement that was given from Ed to the producer.”

 Lorraine’s life story has been signed away to the producer, which has led to some creative differences in the portrayal of the dual.

 Annabelle is a perfect example of this.
-In order to stave off trademark infringements, the possessed doll’s appearance jumped from the actual body of a Raggedy Anne doll to an inspiration from the Victorian era.
+To stave off trademark infringements, the possessed doll’s appearance jumped from the actual body of a Raggedy Anne doll to inspiration from the Victorian era.